 The reservoir core description work led to the identification and documentation of differences between the depositional facies and diagenetic overprint in the MPZ, the ROZ, and the interval below the ROZ, suggesting that the ROZ has undergone a different diagenetic (mineralogy alteration) history than the MPZ.
 Additionally, diagenetic “markers” were seen in core from ROZs in other fields that indicated the presence of native sulfur in voids near the base of the ROZ, a transition from partially dolomitized limestone below the base of the ROZ to partial to pervasive dolomitization above the base of the ROZ, and a sequence within the ROZ from an unaltered interval to anhydrite replacing leached skeletal grains.
 These changes are believed to be associated with anaerobic processes associated with “Mother Nature’s Waterflood” of the ROZ and are either not present or muted in the MPZ.

 Oil and water samples from the pilot CO2 flood have been collected and were analyzed to help establish a baseline for the fluids in a ROZ CO2 flood.
 The team continues to monitor the progress of the CO2 flood in Goldsmith Field and interacted with operator personnel to identify diagnostics which would help in understanding the recovery process from the commingled ROZ and MPZ flood.
 The project first noted the significant increase in the production from the ROZ pilot and observed increasing production from the expansion to commingled ROZ and MPZ phases of the project.
 The reservoir engineering data from Legado Resources were periodically transferred to the research team allowing for the engineering reservoir characterization, flood performance analysis, and recommendations to be made for next generation technologies to apply.

 The research team organized a ROZ roundtable in October 2011 with representatives from 10 companies interested in or participating in ROZ CO2 floods in the Permian Basin.
 The team presented a summary of the ROZ research being conducted under this project.
 A preliminary review of the core evaluation was presented at the West Texas Geological Society Fall Symposium in Midland in September 2011.

-Core descriptions of five of the six available cores taken by Legado have been completed.
+Core descriptions of the nine available cores taken by Legado have been completed.